 U.S. Fish and Wildlife Service

-March 25, 1996 Alaska Power and Telephone Company
+Alaska Power and Telephone Company

-April 4, 1996 National Park Service
+National Park Service

 April 15,

-110111 10, 1996
+1996

 with our Appendix A includes the comments from the above entities along

-with our responses to them.
-Based on our responses, the corresponding
+sections of responses to them.
+Based on our responses, the corresponding the

-sections of

 FEA have been modified.

 VI.
 ENVIRONMENTAL ANALYSIS

 Final Environmental Assessment

 Goat Lake Hydroelectric Project May 1996

-FERC No. 11077-001
+12 FERC No. 11077-001

 In this section, staff first describes the general environmental setting in the project area.
-Included is a discussion of environmental resources in the resource.
+Included is a discussion of environmental resources in the Skagway River Valley that may be subject to cumulative effects from the Goat Lake Project when considered in combination with other actions affecting the resource.

-$\,$ the Skagway River Valley that may be subject to cumulative effects from the affected by the project.
-For each resource, we first describe the affected environment--which is the existing condition and the baseline against which to measure the effects of the proposed project and any alternative measure the effects of the proposed project and any alternative actions--and then the environmental effects of the project, including proposed mitigation measures.
-In evaluating the environmental effects of the project, we consider
+In our detailed assessment, we discuss each environmental resource affected by the project.
+For each resource, we first describe the environment--which is the existing condition and the baseline against which to measure the effects of the proposed project and any alternative actions--and then the environmental effects of the project, including proposed mitigation measures.
+In evaluating the environmental effects of the project, we consider both site-specific effects and any cumulative effects to resources in the basin.